freeipa/freeipa/workshop.rst

 Next, you will be presented with a summary of the server configuration and asked for final confirmation.
-Affirm to begin the server installation::
+Give confirmation to begin the server installation::

   The IPA Master Server will be configured with: